ZipNN: Lossless Compression for AI Models: Compression for Models

 \paragraph{Exponent Extraction.} No matter the reason that the exponent is skewed, we leverage this skewed distribution for tailoring our compression method.
 It is clear that mixing exponent data with either the sign bit or the fraction bits will interfere with the compression of the exponent.
 We therefore choose to rearrange the data in a way that separates the exponent data.
 We call this {\em exponent extraction} and it is depicted in Figure~\ref{fig:BF16} for a BF16 based model.

 \paragraph{Huffman only Compression.} In addition, we observe that there is no structure in the tensors, namely that the exponents are not ordered in any way.
 Whatever repetitions are found by an LZ type compression, these are most likely ''random" in the sense that they are an artifact of the skewed distribution.
 We therefore forgo the LZ compression part and use only an entropy encoder and specifically we use Huffman encoding.
 This proved to be helpful both in terms of compression/decompression performance, which is expected, but also in improving the compression ratio.
 It turns out that the random repetitions found by the LZ phase are naturally short, and not only do they not save much, but they also interfere with the effectiveness of the Huffman encoder (by adding back-pointers to the mix).
-In order to ensure that the repetitions found are indeed ''random", we ran a test by which we do a random shuffle of the parameters in a model and then compress the exponents using Zstd.
+In order to ensure that the repetitions found are indeed ''random", we shuffled the parameters in a model randomly and then compressed the exponents using Zstd.
 The shuffled version reached nearly the same compression ratio (up to 0.05\%).
-Our experiments show that using Huffman encoding gives a very good trade-off of time vs.\ space.
+This experiment shows that Huffman encoding provides a very good trade-off of time vs.\ space.
 An FSE entropy encoder achieves a slightly better compression ratio (0-2\%) at the expense of significant performance penalty (at times over 2X).

-Figure~\ref{fig:BF16_ablation} shows the compression ratio benefits of each of the steps that we use.
+Figure~\ref{fig:BF16_ablation} shows the compression ratio benefits of each of our steps.
 We see that using Huffman without exponent extraction is only helpful for speed over Zstd.
 However, once we divide the exponent from the rest of the data, using Huffman vs Zstd also achieves better compression (as well as speed).

 When compressing regular models we found that the exponent compresses by approximately a 3X factor (namely compressed size of 33\%) whereas the fraction and sign bits hardly compress at all.
 The overall savings is thus dictated by the weight of the exponent in the parameter.
 That is, for BF16 the compressed size is $\frac12\cdot 33.3 + \frac12 \cdot 100 \approx 66.6$, whereas for FP32 it is $\frac14\cdot 33.3 + \frac34 \cdot 100 \approx 83.3$.
 As a result, the main benefit of compressing regular models lies in BF16 models (which fortunately are most of the new models used in practice).
 We show the effect on performance of the exponent extraction and Huffman only encoding in Section~\ref{sec:speed}